1. Home

 Can I just use seat belts rather an ISOFIX?

-When installed right, seat belt fitted seats are perfectly safe - protecting children in the same way they do adults.
-But in some cases the seat belts may not be fitted correctly over the child seats, meaning infants aren’t necessarily fully protected in the event of a crash.
+When installed correctly, seat-belt-fitted child seats are perfectly safe, protecting children in the same way they do adults.
+But if the seat belts aren't fitted correctly over the child seats, children may not be fully protected in the event of a crash.

-With ISOFIX mounts, the connection between the seat and the car is more rigid, so there’s less chance of making a mistake when fitting a child seat to the car.
-But, saying that, it’s not a legal requirement to have an ISOFIX seat.
+With ISOFIX mounts, the connection between the seat and the car is more rigid, so there’s less chance of making a mistake when fitting the seat to the car.
+But it’s not a legal requirement to have an ISOFIX seat.

 ISOFIX has been standard on all new cars since the mid-2000s so if there is a high chance, your car will have it fitted.
 Originally ISOFIX had the two anchor points but some cars also have a top tether point – usually on the back of the seat.